A New Standard for Nanoinformatics

 Case Study 1: Gold Nanoparticles

 Gold NPs provided a relatively simple test case: an inert metallic core with various surface functionalizations.
-Key insights: core composition and size are essential, surface chemistry (what molecules are attached) matters critically, shape can dramatically affect properties, and dynamic properties like protein corona formation belong outside the intrinsic NInChI representation.
+Key insights: core composition and size are essential, surface chemistry (what molecules are attached) matters critically, shape affects properties, and dynamic properties like protein corona formation belong outside the intrinsic NInChI representation.
 This established the boundary: NInChI should capture intrinsic, stable properties.

-Carbon nanotubes and graphene introduced additional complexity: dimensionality (1D tubes vs 2D sheets vs 0D fullerenes), chirality (the (n,m) vector that defines a nanotube’s structure), defects and impurities that can dramatically alter properties, and layer count for 2D materials.
+Carbon nanotubes and graphene introduced additional complexity: dimensionality (1D tubes vs 2D sheets vs 0D fullerenes), chirality (the (n,m) vector that defines a nanotube’s structure), defects and impurities that can alter properties, and number of layers (for nanotubes, single-wall vs multi-wall).
 This case showed that the notation needed to handle both topological complexity and chemical composition.

 Case Study 4: Database Applications